sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 8. To end loop:
     - Click on the canvas,
-    - in Automation Details search for the activity **Loop End**,
+    - In Automation Details search for the activity **Loop End**,
-    - Drag and Drop the activity into the canvas.
+    - Drag and Drop the activity into the canvas just below the **Set Variable Value**.

     <!-- border -->![001](035.png)

 9. Use **Log message** activity to print your results.
 To add Log Message:
      - In Automation Details search for the activity **Log message**,
-     - Drag and Drop the activity into the canvas.
+     - Drag and Drop the activity into the canvas outside the **For Each** loop.

     <!-- border -->![001](036.png)